Navigating the Complexities of Grief for Survivors of Suicide Loss

 ‘The neural signature’: A blueprint for grief

-At the outset of the study, participants are asked to identify a living loved one, which serves as the study’s control.
-MRI scans are conducted as participants share stories and photos about both the living and deceased person while researchers observe what’s happening in the brain.
+At the study's outset, participants are asked to identify a living loved one, which serves as the study’s control.
+MRI scans are conducted as participants share stories and photos about the living and deceased person while researchers observe what’s happening in the brain.
 The “neural signature” that’s captured from the MRI reveals what the brain looks like when the participant is thinking about their lost loved one and is monitored over time to assess how quickly some participants process their grief versus others.

 One perhaps not-so-surprising yet key finding is that approximately study participants often claim not to be thinking about their loved one even while their neural signature indicates that they are.

-This type of thinking about the loss which happens outside of conscious awareness—which Dr. Schneck dubs the “unconscious processing of loss”—turns out to be a predictor of healthy grieving, setting up individuals for future stability and the resumption of normal pleasures of life.
+This thinking about the loss that happens outside of conscious awareness—which Dr. Schneck dubs the “unconscious processing of loss”—predicts healthy grieving, setting up individuals for future stability and the resumption of everyday pleasures of life.
 “Unconscious loss processing during early grief appears to support growth and wellness in the wake of the loss,” Dr. Schneck says.

 Hope for new treatments